-Israel pounds Gaza, evacuates town near Lebanon ahead of expected ground offensive against Hamas
+Israel pounds Gaza and evacuates town near Lebanon ahead of expected ground offensive against Hamas

 The AP has not independently verified any of the claims or evidence released by the parties.

-An Israeli airstrike hit a Greek Orthodox church housing displaced Palestinians near the hospital late Thursday.
+An Israeli airstrike hit near a Greek Orthodox church housing displaced Palestinians in Gaza City late Thursday.
 The Israeli military said it had targeted a Hamas command and control center nearby, causing damage to a church wall.
-In the immediate aftermath, Palestinian medics gave conflicting accounts of the number of wounded.
+In the immediate aftermath, Palestinian medics gave conflicting accounts of the number of people wounded.

-The Greek Orthodox Patriarchy of Jerusalem condemned the attack and said it would “not abandon its religious and humanitarian duty” to provide assistance.
+The Greek Orthodox Patriarchy of Jerusalem condemned the attack and said it would “not abandon its religious and humanitarian duty” to help people in need.

 The Israeli military has relentlessly attacked Gaza in retaliation for the devastating Oct.
 7 Hamas attack.
 Even after Israel ordered a mass evacuation to the south, strikes extended across the territory, heightening fears among the territory’s 2.3 million people that nowhere was safe.

-Palestinian militants have meanwhile fired daily rocket barrages into Israel from Gaza, and tensions have flared in the Israeli-occupied West Bank.
-Thirteen Palestinians, including five minors, were killed Thursday during a battle with Israeli troops in which Israel called in an airstrike, according to the Palestinian Health Ministry.
+Palestinian militants also have fired daily rocket barrages into Israel from Gaza, and tensions have flared in the Israeli-occupied West Bank.
+Thirteen Palestinians in the West Bank, including five minors, were killed Thursday during a battle with Israeli troops in which Israel called in an airstrike, according to the Palestinian Health Ministry.

-The Gaza Health Ministry said 3,785 people have been killed in Gaza since the war began, the majority women, children and older adults.
+The Gaza Health Ministry said 3,785 people have been killed in the territory since the war began, the majority women, children and older adults.
 Nearly 12,500 were injured, and another 1,300 people were believed buried under rubble, authorities said.

-More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion.
-Roughly 200 others were abducted.
-The Israeli military said Thursday it had notified the families of 203 captives.
+More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ brutal rampage almost two weeks ago.
+The Israeli military said Thursday it had notified the families of 203 people who were captured and taken to Gaza.

 In a fiery speech on Thursday to Israeli infantry soldiers on the Gaza border, Gallant, the defense minister, urged them to “be ready” to move in.
 Israel has called up some 360,000 reserves and massed tens of thousands of troops along the Gaza border.